-This Scholarship is now awarded on the results of the July Matriculation examination.
-Candidates are required to offer in this examination at least two languages, whether at the ordinary or at the higher standard, and to take higher papers in two subjects chosen from English Literature, English History, Greek, Latin, French, and German.
+This Scholarship is awarded on the results of the July Matriculation examination.
+Candidates are required to offer in this examination at least two languages, whether at the Ordinary or at the Higher standard, and to take Higher Papers in three subjects, at least two of which must be chosen from English Literature, English History, Greek, Latin, French, German.
 Applications from candidates for these Scholarships on the prescribed forms which are obtainable from the Office of the University must be sent to the Clerk to the Senate not later than May 1st, after which date no application will be received.

-Calcalas Washaning I sains Caramana Tanamaha

-1904 Scholes, Katherine Louise 1910 Greenwood, Joseffiee
+1904 Scholes, Katherine Louise 1910

-Frank Dorothea Ethel

-TOOF Brank Dorothea Ethel Maronerite
+1905 Frank, Dorothea Ethel Marguerite

-1906 Batchelor, Edith 1911 No award 1908 Redfearn, Florence Mary 1912 No award
+1906 Batchelor, Edith - No award

+1908 Redfearn, Florence Mary - No award

-1909 Cass, Muriel
+1909 Cass, Muriel 1913 Dean, William Henry